microsoft/react-native-windows-samples/docs/IRedBoxHandler-api-windows.md

 string ComponentStack { get; };
 ```

-This will contain the component stack where the error occured, which can help identify the component that is producing the error
+This will contain the component stack where the error occurred, which can help identify the component that is producing the error

 ### `ExtraData `